silvae86/silvae86.github.io/_posts/2022-06-27-thunderbay-mini-4-review-10TB.md

 The OWC Thunderbay 4 Mini is a pretty unique value proposition due to its dimensions and flexibility.
 It sports a tiny footprint, fitting perfectly in a minimalistic desktop, and achieves it by using 2.5'' hard drives instead of 3.5''.

-Despite being quite expensive for an enclosure at around €350, its Thunderbolt 4 interface  When combined with some hard drive shucking it can become an attractive proposal from a cost/benefit perspective.
+Despite being quite expensive for an enclosure at around €350, its Thunderbolt 4 interface makes it very fast, and the 4 SATA bays make it very flexible: you can use SSDs for maximum speed, allowing you to edit video straight off the Thunderbay, or HDDs to cope with some big storage needs.
+When combined with some hard drive shucking it can become an attractive proposal from a cost/benefit perspective.

 ## Design and dimensions